 Michael Ehline is the lead counsel at Ehline Law Firm.
 He had no law or undergrad degree and started reading for the law before becoming a lawyer.
-Because Michael remains a medically disabled US Marine, he focuses on honor and respect above all else.
+Because Michael remains a medically disabled US Marine, he focuses on honor and respect.

-You need a positive attitude who has the discipline and a do-or-die mentality.
+It would help if you had a positive attitude, discipline, and a do-or-die mentality.
 These indicate that your lawyer focuses on your needs, including medical treatment, and getting you the monetary compensation you deserve.
 Michael Ehline and his team offer intense preparation for every case and know how to set and keep their goals.

 When you call this law firm, you’re not only getting an aggressive attorney to fight for you.
-You also have the promise of meeting them anywhere, including your hospital, a Los Angeles law office, or your home.
-Since you are struggling right now, the team at Ehline Law Firm can help you find the right medical care for your damage to the spinal area.
+You also promise to meet them anywhere, including your hospital, a Los Angeles law office, or your home.
+Since you are struggling right now, the team at Ehline Law Firm can help you find the proper medical care for your damage to the spinal area.
 Our lawyers will give you ideas on paying for your consideration, including out-of-pocket expenses in the beginning.
 Yes, you may have to pay for medical care (or keep track of the bills you receive and cannot pay).
 However, cord damage restitution is likely to follow when you have a caring and compassionate law firm team on your side.

 Now is your chance to work with experienced and aggressive spine cord injury attorneys.
 Call us at (213) 596-9642 for superior injury attorneys.
 If you can’t talk on the phone, you must never hesitate to fill out the online contact form.
 It is convenient, and we can get back to you when best for you!